Most Common STDs in Teens

 Familiarizing yourself with popular terms for different STDs can be important when having discussions with your teen.
 The clap is a colloquial term for gonorrhea.
 Another nontechnical term used frequently is crabs, which is actually pubic lice.
 Fomite is a term used to describe an object on which an infection or disease can rest and spread to a human.

 Examining the most common STD list can provide important information for preparing the next generation.
 Congenital syphilis, gonorrhea, and chlamydia are all STDs which contribute to a large portion of pediatric cases.
-50% of new STD cases each year occur in individuals aged 15 to 24 years old.2 This number points to the high risk of the teenage age group.
-However, the teenage period isn’t the first time an individual can get an STD.
+50% of new STD cases each year occur in individuals aged 15 to 24 years old.2 This number points to the high risk of the teenage and young adult age group.
+However, this period isn’t the first time an individual can get an STD.

 Gonorrhea, also called the clap, is the most common STD that is caught in sexual abuse scenarios.
 Gonorrhea can occur more easily in prepubescent girls, as their vaginal pH allows for the bacteria to grow at a steady rate.
 The clap can live on a surface, such as a toilet seat, for 24 hours, so it’s important to maintain proper hygiene in public spaces.
 If not treated, symptoms can intensify.
 The clap can impact the parts of the body which have sexual contacts, such as the vagina and throat.
 Gonorrhea is one of the most common STDs and can lead to infertility if not treated.

-Chlamydia is another factor in the STD list which is most likely to affect teen.
+Chlamydia is another factor in the STD list which is most likely to affect teens and young adults.
 If the mother is positive, there is a 50% chance that vertical transmission will occur.3 It’s important to get tested for the most common STDs and STIs when pregnant so that you and your doctor can make a plan to begin treating yourself and protecting your baby.

 Another common problem is pubic lice, which are insects that usually live in the pubic region.
 They can be contracted during sexual intercourse but can also be picked up by coming in contact with fabric or materials in which the pubic lice are living.